The team behind Quartier des Spectacles cocktail bar Taverne Midway has unveiled a new drinking establishment in the Village.

 Landry is joined by Midway partners and fellow bar vets Alexandre Théberge, Jean-Philippe Bouchard, and François Chamberland for the project, which he describes as the “little sister” to their last.
 In keeping with that label, they decided to name Marion after Théberge’s daughter (herself a younger sister).

 Taverne Marion is currently open Tuesday to Saturday from 4 p.m. to midnight at 1151 Ontario Street East.
-Operating hours are slated to change next month.
+Operating hours will change next month.